luigisaetta/my-speaker-recognition/vm-creation.md

 For that we provide you the environment.yml file, containing the list of all Python packages that need to be installed.

-Clone the github repository, the move in the speaker directory and execute the command
+Clone the github repository, then move in the speaker directory and execute the conda command

 * conda env create --file environment.yml